-To bring this up to date, where is it likely to be heading in the short and medium term now that we have seen the market move strongly back down below R7.00 the past month or two?
+To bring this up to date, where is it likely to be heading in the short and medium term now that we have seen the market move down to re-test the 2010 yearend low of R6.55??

-Well, our updated analysis using this forecasting technology is presently showing that the Rand has traced out 5 waves from the high of October 2008, per the Chart below, and is very likely close to reversing sharply.
+The updated analysis using this forecasting technology is presently showing that the Rand has either completed or is close to completing a 5-wave pattern from the high of October 2008, per the Chart below.